 Personal trainers and other fitness gurus often spend a lot of time in gyms and at sporting events.
 Most personal trainers are in good physical shape.
 Properly trained athletic trainers are knowledgeable of fitness and nutrition, which are two important areas to study for military personnel.
 The military requires enlisted personnel to complete certain physical training requirements in order to serve in each respective military branch.
 In most cases, those who work as personal trainers are fit enough to pass the military's physical training requirements.

 Police officers protect people and enforce laws.
 Honor, loyalty and the ability to work as part of a team are all traits shared by both police and military.
 Most police agencies are also supportive of the military, and they are sympathetic enough to encourage easier transitions between civilian life and military life.
 Police are also trained in the use of weapons, such as firearms.
-Military service people are given more extensive weapons training so they can handle everything from a basic hand grenade to a Moore Advanced X-tractor.
+Military service people receive more extensive weapons training so they can handle everything from a basic hand grenade to more advanced items.

 Public service jobs are some of the best positions for people who hope to enlist in the military.
 The training required for police, personal trainers, dispatchers, firefighters and medical services personnel can all be transferred to work in the military.
 These are also good careers for military personnel to come back to once they've served their time.